 You Will Need to Provide Evidence of Your Finances

 In addition to work credits, the SSA will also consider your ability to perform substantial gainful activity (SGA).
-According to the SSA, the SGA limit for 2022 is set at $1,350.
+According to the SSA on SGA, the limit for 2024 is set at $1,550.
 Therefore, if you can perform work that earns more than the SGA limit, you may not qualify for benefits.
-The SGA also applies to those seeking SSI.
+The SGA applies to those seeking SSDI and SSI.

-To prove you have enough earned work credits for SSDI and that you do not exceed the SGA limit, you will need to provide financial documents with your application, including:
+To prove you have enough earned work credits for SSDI and that you do not exceed the SGA limit, you will need to provide employment history and financial documents with your disability benefits application, including:

 - Pay stubs